Taraxacum officinale: Herbal medicine

 Dandelion has been used in traditional medicine in Europe, North America, and China.

 Research

 Since asexually-reproducing dandelions produce genetically identical offspring, they are often useful as subjects for scientific research.
-For example, dandelions are used in studies where genetic differences between subjects need to be minimized.
+For example, dandelions are used in studies where genetic differences between subjects needs to be minimal.

 Education

 Because of its worldwide distribution, familiarity, and presence in a wide variety of folkloric traditions, the dandelion has been highlighted as a valuable tool for educators seeking to help children of varying cultural and ethnic backgrounds connect to science through ethnobotany.

 Other

-Yellow dye colors can be obtained from the flowers but little color can be obtained from the roots of the plant.
+Yellow dyes can be obtained from the flowers but little colour can be obtained from the roots of the plant.
 The latex can be used as a kind of glue.

 In culture

 Cultures worldwide tell stories about the dandelion and have culinary and medicinal uses for it.
 A Native American folktale tells the story of a golden haired girl who attracted the fancy of the South Wind.
-The South Wind was too lazy to pursue her, until one day he realized she had grown old and her hair had turned white.
+The South Wind was too lazy to pursue her, until one day he realised she had grown old and her hair had turned white.
 Supposedly, when the South Wind sighs over the loss of his chance to pursue the golden-haired girl, his breath sends the white-haired dandelion seeds scattering to propagate more golden-haired daughters.